-The present study has several notable limitations due to the retrospective nature of our analysis.
-Firstly, the patients were stratified according to rural vs urban based on postal code, however we were unable to stratify the analysis based on distance to tertiary centers.
+The present study has several notable limitations due to its retrospective nature.
+First, the patients were stratified according to rural vs. urban based on postal code; however, we were unable to stratify the analysis based on distance to tertiary centers.
 In addition, patients may have registered with a rural address, but were in an urban setting at the time of symptom onset.

-Secondly, time to surgical intervention was not captured in our database and therefore our analysis could not be controlled for unanticipated factors delaying surgery further.
-Thirdly, other clinical markers of disease severity, which are known predictors of worse outcomes, were not captured in this database and could not be used to adjust for the FG Severity Index.
-Lastly, in order to identify patients for our study, we utilized a local ICU code for patient prior to 2019, and ICD-10 codes thereafter.
+Second, time to surgical intervention was not captured in our database and therefore our analysis could not be controlled for unanticipated factors delaying surgery further.

+Third, other clinical markers of disease severity, which are known predictors of worse outcomes, were not captured in this database and could not be used to adjust for the FG Severity Index.

+Lastly, to identify patients for our study, we used a local ICU code for patients prior to 2019, and ICD-10 codes thereafter.
 This is dependent on patients being currently identified, which may have an element of error.